mongoid/mongoid-scroll/UPGRADING.md

 ## Upgrading to >= 2.0.0

-The second argument passed to the block in `Mongoid::Criteria::Scrollable#scroll` and `Mongo::Scrollable#scroll` has changed.
-It is now an instance of `Mongoid::Criteria::Scrollable` that provides two methods: `next_cursor` and `previous_cursor`.
+The second argument yielded in the block in `Mongoid::Criteria::Scrollable#scroll` and `Mongo::Scrollable#scroll` has changed from a cursor to an instance of `Mongoid::Criteria::Scrollable` which provides `next_cursor` and `previous_cursor`.
 The `next_cursor` method returns the same cursor as in versions prior to 2.0.0.

 For example, this code: